 5 More Spring Activities for Kids

-If the arts and crafts ideas above weren’t enough, here are more spring activities for kids, including a nature scavenger hunt, kite flying, and creative play invitations that are perfect for spring.
+If the arts and crafts ideas above weren’t enough, here are more spring activities for kids, including a nature scavenger hunt, suncatchers, and creative play invitations that are perfect for spring.

 - Set Up an Invitation to Create with Flowers